surister/cratedb-guide/docs/performance/selects.rst

 ==============================

-For improved downsampling using time-bucketing and resampling, the article `resampling time-series data with DATE_BIN`_ shares patterns how to group records into time buckets and resample the values.
+For improved downsampling using time-bucketing and resampling, the article `resampling time series data with DATE_BIN`_ shares patterns how to group records into time buckets and resample the values.

 This technique will improve query performance by reducing the amount of data